-Comment: The applicant has filed for a Joint Permit with the US Army Corps of Engineers and a General Authorization permit with the Oregon Department of State Lands for the proposed dock.
-These applications are pending review at this time.
+Comment: The applicant has filed for a Joint Permit with the US Army Corps of Engineers and a General Authorization Permit from the Oregon Department of State Lands for the proposed dock.
+This application is pending review at this time.